JuliaHealth/NeuroAnalyzer.jl/README.md

 - plots: eeg_plot() meta function
 - plots: ITPC topoplot
 - plots: plot two EEG one over another for comparison
-- plots: preview 2d/3d channel locs
-- plots: PSD of multi channels signal like eeg_plot_signal(), u sing normalized power (a.u.)
+- plots: PSD of multi channels signal like eeg_plot_signal(), using normalized power (a.u.)
 - plots: small plots (amplitude, PSD, spectrogram) at electrode locations
+- plots: topoplot of amplitude differences (-πrad..+πrad) between channel and the rest of the scalp
 - plots: topoplot of phase differences (-πrad..+πrad) between channel and the rest of the scalp
 - plots: topoplot of which electrode at a given time exhibits statistically significant difference between two signals
 - process: custom reference (e.g. bipolar longitudinal/horizontal)